 Staff received a \$5,000 grant from the Federal Geographic Data Committee (National Science Foundation) through the Justice Research and Statistics Association (JRSA) to develop a workshop on Spatial Metadata.
 The first workshop was presented at the JRSA national meeting in New Orleans in October 2001.
-The second will be held at the NIJ Research & Evaluation Conference in Washington, DC in July 2002.
+The second was held following the NIJ Research & Evaluation Conference in Washington, DC in July 2002.